 The treasurer chairs the CEA Finance Committee, formulates budget recommendations, and establishes procedures and guidelines for formulating and adopting the Association's annual budget.
 The treasurer also works to monitor and control expenditures directly under governance control.
 The treasurer is also a liaison to the Henry Barnard Fund which is a fund established to assist retired teachers experiencing financial strife.

 The secretary oversees the preparation and maintenance of all records of meetings of the CEA Representative Assembly, Board of Directors, Executive Committee, and governance.
-Ms. Prevost also serves as chair of the CEA Constitution Revision Committee and its policy subcommittee.
+Stephanie also serves as chair of the CEA Constitution Revision Committee and its policy subcommittee.

-As the Chief Staff Officer, Mark supervises the entire staff of CEA and oversees all program and administrative areas of the association.
-Mark also advises the CEA Board, develops strategies to accomplish organizational objectives and coordinates CEA's activities among departments.
+As the Chief Staff Officer, Don supervises the entire staff of CEA and oversees all program and administrative areas of the association.
+Don also advises the CEA Board, develops strategies to accomplish organizational objectives and coordinates CEA's activities among departments.

-The Director of Finance supervises the finance department and is responsible for accounting and finances, cash management, human resources and benefits management, membership records and dues collection, meeting and events planning, purchasing, printing and media distribution, reception, and executive administration support.
+The Director of Administration and Finance department and is responsible for all property management, Information Technology, accounting and finances, cash management, human resources and benefits management, membership records and dues collection, purchasing, printing and media distribution, and executive administration support.

 The director is responsible for increasing awareness of the organization's goals and gaining member and public understanding of CEA priorities.
 She develops and oversees CEA periodicals and special publications; conducts media relations; produces web and broadcast productions; develops and implements the CEA issue advocacy/advertising program; implements local community relations programs; maintains and develops CEA's web presence; and provides support to Association leaders on all communications matters.